tupperward/blog/content/posts/labbing/adventures-in-actions.md

   - automation
   - adventures in labbing
 image:
-comments: true

 ---

 It's working!
 I set up a self-hosted action runner on one of the scrappernetes nodes and made it run as a service.
 This allowed me to start building out steps using the `doctl` tools after I was able to install that on the node as well.

 This was pretty easy with the Actions Runner documentation.